mcjkurz/qhchina/docs/pkg_docs/collocations/index.md

 - `max_sentence_length` (int): Maximum sentence length for preprocessing.
 Longer sentences are truncated to avoid memory bloat.
 Default is 256.
 Set to `None` for no limit.
 - `batch_size` (int): Number of sentences to process per batch.
 Default is 10000.
 Controls memory usage - smaller batches use less RAM.
 For typical use cases, the default works well.
 Adjust only if memory-constrained (use smaller values) or have abundant RAM (use larger values for marginal speed gains).
 - `alternative` (str): Alternative hypothesis for Fisher's exact test.
 Options are `'greater'` (default), `'less'`, or `'two-sided'`.
-- `filters` (dict): Optional filters to apply *after* finding all collocates (statistics are computed on the full corpus first, then results are filtered):
+- `filters` (dict): Optional filters to apply *after* the statistics are computed on the full corpus:
   - `'max_p'`: Maximum p-value threshold for statistical significance
   - `'stopwords'`: List of words to exclude
   - `'min_length'`: Minimum character length for collocates